 Textures usually take up the most space in the build.
 The first solution to this is to use compressed Texture formatsA file format for handling textures during real-time rendering by 3D graphics hardware, such as a graphics card or mobile device.
 More info

 If that doesn’t reduce the file size enough, try to reduce the physical size (in pixels) of the Texture images.
-To do this without modifying the actual source content, select the Texture in the Project view, and in the Inspector window reduce the Max Size.
-To see how this looks in-game, zoom in on a GameObject that uses the Texture, then adjust the Max Size until it starts looking worse in the Scene view.
-Changing the maximum Texture size does not affect your Texture Asset, just its resolution in the game.
+To do this without modifying the actual source content, select the Texture in the Project view, and in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+More info

 By default, Unity compresses all Textures when importing.
 For faster workflow in the Editor, go to Unity < Preferences and untick the checkbox for Compress Assets on Import.
 All Textures are compressed in the build, regardless of this setting.

 See in Glossary uses quantization, which means it takes less space, but the compression can introduce some inaccuracies.
 Experiment with what level of compression is acceptable for your models.